 - 1. That any pressure in the chamber has been completely vented through the suction or discharge lines, or other appropriate openings or connections. - 2.
-That the driving means (motor, turbine, engine, etc.) has been "locked out" or made non-operational, so that it cannot be started while work is being done on pump. - 3.
-That you know what liquid the pump has been handling and the precautions necessary to safely handle the liquid.
+That the driving means (motor, turbine, engine, etc.) has been "locked out" or made non-operational, so that - That you know what liquid the pump has been handling O Viking Pump, Inc. That you know what liquid the pump has been handling O Viking Pump, Inc. liquid.
 Obtain a material safety data sheet (MSDS) for the liquid to be sure these precautions are understood.